Mars Rover's Giant Parachute Carried Secret Message

 “Dare Mighty Things” — a line from President Theodore Roosevelt — is a mantra at JPL and adorns many of the center's walls.
 The trick was “trying to come up with a way of encoding it but not making it too obvious," Clark said.

-As for the GPS coordinates, the spot is 10 feet (3 meters) from the entrance to JPL's visitor center.
+As for the GPS coordinates, the spot is 10 feet from the entrance to JPL's visitor center.

 Another added touch not widely known until touchdown: Perseverance bears a plaque depicting all five of NASA's Mars rovers in increasing size over the years — similar to the family car decals seen on Earth.